 Individual Vet-Check at 6 Weeks

 Guarantee against genetic hip dysplasia, as well as genetic eye defects.

 Ask us for our full guarantee via email.

 1) Size: Males will average full grown between 70 and 85 pounds.
 Females average between 55-65 lbs.
 If you prefer a smaller dog, consider these.

 2) Personality.
 Each of our dogs have produced both working dogs and family dogs.
 We do not see a difference in male or female dispositions when it comes to control issues.
 Females can sometimes be more independent while males can be more attached to you.

 3) Hunting ability: No difference.
 Since the males are larger, they are more muscular but females can be every bit as effective in the field and we have never chosen a dog to guide over based on sex, only ability.

-4) Neuter/Spay: Males can be neutered and females spayed (AFTER reaching full growth) with no adverse effects on their working abilities or personalities.
+4) Neuter/Spay: Males can be neutered and females spayed (AFTER reaching full growth, p preferably 2 years but we require at least 1 year to keep our guarantee on your dog) with no adverse effects on their working abilities or personalities.
 Metabolisms will slow differently for each and you should monitor their weight after a spay or nueter.